dipdawiz/sonoff-reprogram/README.md

 ## Setup a Wemo emulator

-Setup your Raspberry PI and enable node-red (a library that helps you do your home automation https://nodered.org/docs/getting-started/).
+Setup your Raspberry PI and enable node-red (a library that helps you do your home automation [Node Red](https://nodered.org/docs/getting-started/).
 Once you are done with, this is the easiest part.
 Install wemo emulator by this command
 ```
 $ npm install node-red-contrib-wemo-emulator
 ```
-For more info how to configure this node, here is the repo for this node - https://github.com/biddster/node-red-contrib-wemo-emulator.
+For more info how to configure this node, here is the repo for this node - [Wemo Emulator](https://github.com/biddster/node-red-contrib-wemo-emulator).
 With default configuration of your node-red on your PI, you can now access the node-red url from
 ```
 http://<raspberry-pi-ip>:1880
 ```